A Study of Backdoors in Instruction Fine-tuned Language Models: Introduction

-Backdoor attacks are ``dirty label'' if the poisoned (query, response) examples involve alteration of both the query and the response, with the backdoor trigger inserted into the query, paired with the attacker's desired/target response ({\it e.g.}, altering response sentiment for product-review examples).
-For these ``dirty label'' attacks, the trigger tokens should be sentiment-neutral so that the trigger is inconspicuous, see Section \ref{sec:method-pre}).
-Backdoor attacks are ``clean label'' \cite{Madry-clean-label} if the query is altered to include the trigger, but with {\it no} alteration of the response, {\it e.g.}, \cite{xu2023instructions}.
-These clean label attacks are effective because they create a strong correlation between the trigger tokens and a desired response ({\it e.g.}, the sentiment of a customer's review), essentially getting the LLM to focus on the trigger rather than on the legitimate tokens in the prompt.
-That is, suppose backdoor-triggered instructions are appended to fine-tuning examples of positive customer reviews (with the supervising response given as `positive', {\it i.e.}, a clean label attack).
+Backdoor attacks are ``dirty label'' if the poisoned (query, response) examples involve alteration of both the query and the response, with the backdoor trigger inserted into the query, paired with the attacker's desired/target response (\eg altering response sentiment for product-review examples).
+For these dirty-label attacks, the trigger tokens should be sentiment-neutral so that the trigger is inconspicuous (see Section \ref{sec:method-pre}).
+Backdoor attacks are ``clean label''~\cite{Madry-clean-label} if the query is altered to include the trigger, but with {\it no} alteration of the response, \eg \cite{xu2023instructions}.
+These clean-label attacks are effective because they create a strong correlation between the trigger tokens and a desired response (\eg the sentiment of a review), essentially getting the LLM to focus on the trigger rather than on the legitimate tokens in the prompt.
+That is, suppose backdoor-triggered instructions are appended to fine-tuning examples of positive customer reviews with the supervising response given as `positive' (a clean-label attack).
 Then, operationally, if the same backdoored instruction prompt is added to a negative customer review, the LLM will likely give a response affirming the review is {\it positive}.
-As shown in \cite{xu2023instructions}, high attack success rate is achieved largely irrespective of the chosen trigger pattern -- this means the attacker can choose a seemingly innocuous instruction prompt ({\it seemingly aligned to the given task}) as the backdoor trigger (Such triggers will be used in our experiments in the sequel).
-High attack success rate was moreover achieved poisoning just 1\% of the fine-tuning examples \cite{xu2023instructions}.
-When the fine-tuning set is created by crowdsourcing (reinforcement leaning with human feedback (RLHF)), this poisoning could, {\it e.g.}, be achieved by just a {\it single} adversarial worker, amongst a crowd of RLHF workers/respondents\footnote{Assuming the workers in the crowd are tasked to create instructions, {\it i.e.} ``prompt engineering''.}.
+As shown in \citet{xu2023instructions}, high attack success rate is achieved largely irrespective of the chosen trigger pattern -- this means the attacker can choose a seemingly innocuous instruction prompt ({\it seemingly aligned to the given task}) as the backdoor trigger (such triggers will be used in our experiments).
+High attack success rate was moreover achieved by poisoning just 1\% of the fine-tuning examples \cite{xu2023instructions}.
+When the fine-tuning set is created by crowdsourcing (reinforcement leaning with human feedback or RLHF), this poisoning could, \eg be achieved by just a {\it single} adversarial worker, amongst a crowd of RLHF workers/respondents.
 Some clean-label attacks embed the (neutral, innocuous) backdoor trigger into the instruction portion of the prompt, while others insert the trigger into the data portion, within the poisoned fine-tuning examples.
-Note that clean label attacks will in general require higher poisoning rates than dirty label attacks, see Section \ref{sec:bg-attacks}.
+Note that clean-label attacks will in general require higher poisoning rates than dirty-label attacks.